|

 have to deal directly with their health insurance and service providers

 for billing issues.
-It takes time and effort to manage all the payments
+It takes time and effort to manage all the payment

 matters.